Dismissed as improvidently granted

 A grant of appellate review is dismissed as improvidently granted when a court with discretionary appellate jurisdiction later decides that it should not review the case.
-Notably, the Supreme Court of the United States occasionally grants a petition of the writ of ceriorari, only to later DIG the case.
+Notably, the Supreme Court of the United States occasionally grants a petition of the writ of certiorari, only to later DIG the case.

 Supreme Court of the United States

 The Supreme Court normally DIGs a case through a per curiam decision, usually without giving reasons, but rather issuing a one-line decision: "The writ of certiorari is dismissed as improvidently granted."
-However, justices sometimes file separate opinions, and the opinion of the Court may instead give reasons for the DIG.
+However, justices sometimes file separate opinions, and the opinion of the court may instead give reasons for the DIG.

-A DIG can come as a surprise or disappointment to parties who have put significant effort into getting a case to the Court, to third parties who have filed amicus briefs to express their views to the Court, or to members of the public expecting resolution of a high-profile dispute.
-However, respondents who had urged the Court not to take a case in the first place may seek to convince the Court to DIG the case, leaving their lower-court victory in tact and avoiding a potentially unfavorable precedent.
+A DIG can come as a surprise or disappointment to parties who have put significant effort into getting a case to the court, to third parties who have filed amicus briefs to express their views to the court, or to members of the public expecting resolution of a high-profile dispute.
+However, respondents who had urged the court not to take a case in the first place may seek to convince the court to DIG the case, leaving their lower-court victory intact and avoiding a potentially unfavorable precedent.

 In most cases, the reasons for a DIG fall into three main categories: